We give an overview of approximations for the factorial function, convergent or asymptotic,

 maclstir0(n) : ( 2*maclser0(n)+ stirser0(n))/3 maclstir1(n) : ( 32*maclser1(n)+ 31*stirser1(n))/63 maclstir2(n) : ( 64*maclser2(n)+ 63*stirser2(n))/127 maclstir3(n) : (128*maclser3(n)+127*stirser3(n))/255 windschitl(n): N=n+1; sqrt(2*Pi/N)*((N/e)*sqrt(N*sinh(1/N)))^N wdsmith*(n) : N=n+1/2; sqrt(2*Pi)*((N/e)*sqrt(2*N*tanh(1/(2*N))))^N nemes*(n) : N=n; sqrt(2*Pi*N)*((N+1/(12*N-1/(10*N)))/e)^N nemesgam(n) : N=n+1; sqrt(2*Pi/N)*((N+1/(12*N-1/(10*N)))/e)^N luschny*(n) : N=n+1/2; sqrt(2*Pi)*((N-1/(24*N+19/(10*N)))/e)^N

-The following table displays the number of exact decimal digits (edd) of the formulas for some values of n.
-Exact decimal digits are defined as -log[10](abs(1-approximation/trueValue)). log[10] denotes the logarithm to the base 10.
+We now look at the general case.
+The following table displays the number of exact decimal digits (edd) of all the formulas above for some values of n.
+Exact decimal digits are defined as -log10(abs(1-approximation/trueValue)). log10 denotes the logarithm to the base 10.

 In the following table the i-th entry (i=0,1,2,... from the left hand side to the